Fault Tolerance for Service Function Chains: Evaluation

 \section{Evaluation}

-We evaluate FTC in this section.
-We describe our setup and methodology in \sect{setup} and evaluate FTC's performance for middleboxes and chains in \sect{performance-middleboxes} and \sect{ftsfc-in-normal-operation}, respectively.
-Finally, we evaluate failure recovery in \sect{ftsfc-in-failure-recovery}.
+We describe our setup and methodology in \sect{setup}.
+We benchmark the impact of state size on the performance of FTC in \sect{micro-benchmark}.
+We measure the performance of FTC for middleboxes in \sect{performance-middleboxes} and for chains in \sect{ftsfc-in-normal-operation}.
+Finally, we evaluate the failure recovery of FTC in \sect{ftsfc-in-failure-recovery}.